norment/redcap/README.md

 ## Getting Started
 This [repository](https://github.com/norment/redcap) contains [REDCap](https://www.project-redcap.org/) deployment procedures customized for [TSD environment](https://www.uio.no/tjenester/it/forskning/sensitiv/).

 This README covers the Podman-based REDCap deployment procedure for a [TSD](https://www.uio.no/english/services/it/research/sensitive-data/index.html) project.
-Optionally, you could first test REDcap deployment on your local machine, as described [here](#local-testing).
+Optionally, you could first test REDCap deployment on your local machine, as described [here](#local-testing).
 For additional details see [CONTRIBUTING.md](CONTRIBUTING.md).

-If you're new to [Podman](https://podman.io/), check the information [here](https://www.redhat.com/en/topics/containers/what-is-podman).
+If you are new to [Podman](https://podman.io/), check the information [here](https://www.redhat.com/en/topics/containers/what-is-podman).
 As pointed out, "Podman is a powerful alternative to [Docker](https://docs.docker.com/get-started/), but the two can also work together".
 I.e., in case you are more familiar with Docker, most commands are easily interchangeable.

 You may also want to register to be a member of [REDCap community](https://redcap.vanderbilt.edu/community/) which provides access to additional documentation and resources beyond what's available on  REDCap's public [website](https://www.project-redcap.org).

 ## Prerequisites
 You need to have a “pXX-podman” Linux VM that supports `podman` and `docker-compose` in the TSD project where you want to deploy the REDCap.
 To find out if such a machine is available try logging in to the “pXX-podman” machine using ssh or Putty, and execute `podman ps` and `docker-compose`.
 If this does not work, report this to the [TSD service](https://www.uio.no/english/services/it/research/sensitive-data/contact/index.html).
 If the “pXX-podman“ machine itself is not available, request to create a Linux service VM for your TSD project (suggested specs: 4 GB RAM, 2 VCPUs, and 100 GB storage), and install `podman` and `docker-compose` on that machine.

 To deploy REDCap, you need its source code requiring a valid end-user license [agreement](https://projectredcap.org/partners/join/) between Vanderbilt University and your organization.
-We're in the process of applying for a broad UiO-wide REDCap license, but this is not finalized as of Nov.
+We are in the process of applying for a broad UiO-wide REDCap license, but this is not finalized as of Nov.
 2023.
 If your organization already has such an agreement, download the latest REDCap software zip file from [here](https://redcap.vanderbilt.edu/community/custom/download.php) or apply for one.
 Consider choosing a Long-Term Support (“LTS”) version.
 (With TSD p33/p697 access, see also `/tsd/pXX/data/durable/database/redcap`).

 ## Import Files to TSD
 Download the docker images (`mysql.tar.gz`, `phpmyadmin.tar.gz`, `webserver.tar.gz` and `cron.tar.gz` files) from [here](dockerimages) to your local machine.